reedleoneil/ruby-cx-lib/README.md

-# NOTICE: This repository is depricated and not maintained.
+# NOTICE: This repository is depricated and no longer maintained.
-There have been updates to the API specifications which are not implemented in this project.
+There have been updates to the API specifications which were not implemented in this project and not recommended for usage.

 # ruby-cx-lib
 Ruby CoinsPro API Library